Tipser/slate/docs-v3/script/source/includes/_components.md

 #Components

-## Initialization
+## initialize()

-The `initialize` function accepts two arguments.
+The `initialize` function is used to configure and bootstrap Tipser Script.
+Until it's called, no HTML replacements will be performed.
+It accepts two arguments:

 ```ts
 tipserScript.initialize(posId: string, config?: object)
 ```

-- `posId` - **required** - a unique Tipser publisher identifier.
+- `posId` (**required**) - a unique Tipser publisher identifier.
 Must be specified in order to show your personalized store, show discounted product prices according to your current campaigns and - most important of all - grant you commissions for every purchase on your site!
 If you are not sure where to get it from, contact your account manager.
 - `config` - allows you to specify how Tipser Script will look and behave on your site.
 See the [Configuration options](#configuration-options) section that describes most common configuration options you need to know, while the complete index of all the supported configuration options can be found further in the <a href="https://developers.tipser.com/rest-api" target="_blank">API reference</a>.

 <aside class="notice">